UrbanWarlockGames/nakama/attributes.md

 ## Vices and Virtues

 Choose or create three Vices and Virtues.

-### Compulsions
+Pair each to a Skill, and then choose a Compulsion Trigger for that Skill.
+This is your **Compulsion**, an otherworldly pull towards your Vice.
+How you interpret your Vice, and whether you choose to act on it is up to you.

-Each Vice is tied to a Skill and both Vices and Virtues have an associated Compulsion.
-You may voluntarily act on your Compulsion at an inopportune time requested by you or the GM, or you may overindulge when given the ability to do so in Downtime.
-If you choose to overindulge in your Vice, you gain a -1 to your next roll ongoing.
-Either way, you gain one point of Luck, which acts as Fellowship but can only be used by you.
-You can only have one point of Luck stored at once, and it goes away at the end of the Episode.
+For example, you may make your Vice: **Drunkard (Composure)** with the Compulsion Trigger **Visit a bar** or **See an unattended alcoholic drink**.
+When the opportunity to indulge arises, you may declare your intended action.
+If your GM agrees it would hinder your party or hurt you to act on your Compulsion, you gain one point of Luck upon completing the action.
+Luck acts like Fellowship, but can only be used by you.
+You can only have one point of Luck stored at once, and it goes away at the end of the next Episode.

-### Example Vices and Virtues

-...
+You may also Overindulge as a Downtime Action.
+If you choose to Overindulge in your Vice, explain what you do and what pushes your character to do it.
+After the Scene, you gain a -1 to your next roll using the paired Skill and gain one Stress.
+Regardless of whether you Request/Accept a Compulsion from the GM or Overindulge, you gain one point of Luck.

+Virtues are a *moral duty* you feel towards a *person, place, thing, or cause*.
+The Compulsion Trigger can be as general or specific as you like, such as: **Never let a friend down** or **Liberate the oppressed from tyranny**.
+You may act on your Virtue's Compulsion in Narrative Mode or as a Downtime Action to recover all lost Morale.
+If your Morale is full, your party regains 1 Fellowship so long as you have at least one party member assisting you.

 ## Tables